SunWalter/Hard/README.md

 # Hard
-learn python the hard way exercise code
+The exercise CODE from a excellent python book \<learn python the hard way\>